The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Personal Statement

-The statement should be a 1 page narrative that provides a picture of yourself as an individual․ It should deal with your personal history, family background, influences on your intellectual development, the educational, professional, and cultural opportunities (or lack of them) to which you have been exposed, and the ways in which these experiences have affected you and your personal growth․ Include your special interests and abilities, career plans, and life goals, etc․ It should not be a recording of facts already listed on the application or an elaboration of your Statement of Grant Purpose․ Rather, it should be but specifically related to you and your aspirations relative to the specific Fulbright Program to which you have applied․
+The statement should be a 1 page narrative that provides a picture of yourself as an individual․ It should detail your personal history, family background, influences on your intellectual development, the educational, professional, and cultural opportunities that you have (or have not) accessed, and the ways in which these experiences have affected you and your personal growth․ Include your special interests and abilities, career plans, and life goals, etc․ It should not be a list of facts already listed on the application or an elaboration of your Statement of Grant Purpose․ Rather, it should be but specifically related to you and your aspirations as they relate to the specific Fulbright Program award to which you have applied․

 Do not repeat information from other parts of the application.